pavlos-christoforou/web/README.md

-Library of Useful Modules
+Web Publishing Tools

 Author: Pavlos Christoforou

-** Journal.py **
+## Journal.py

-Journal is a blog/static site generator producing a structure closer to a book rather than a chronoligal blog.
+Journal is a blog/static site generator producing a structure closer to a book rather than a blog.

-** T.py **
+## T.py

-T is new Python template language inspired by James Casbon's:
+T is a *very* simple Python template language inspired by James Casbon's:

     https://gist.github.com/1461441